This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings.

 601 Lewisville Clemmons Rd

-A favorite for playdates for its side-by-side, but separated playgrounds, Miller Park also offers popular tennis courts, baseball and soccer fields and basketball courts.
+Also getting a facelift, this park is a favorite for playdates for its side-by-side, but separated playgrounds, Miller Park also offers popular tennis courts, baseball and soccer fields and basketball courts.
 The park is set on a rolling landscape with stone bridges over babbling brooks and creeks under tall shady trees.
 The best kept park secret is Miller Park’s great roster of team sports for kids and adults including soccer, basketball, baseball, tee-ball and tennis lessons, as well as an after-school care program and summer camps.
 There is also an indoor recreational center available for use upon request.

 Miller Park (Ardmore neighborhood)